 Once you’ve built the box and fitted it to the sloping concrete, fill it with enough pea gravel or sand to come within an inch of the top; this gives you a sturdy base to put the hot tub on.

 An alternative and optional filler for your custom-built frame box is cement.
 However, you should be sure that you’ll never want to move the hot tub before choosing this option since it’s a more permanent solution.
+This isn’t the best option if it’s already on top of a concrete slab.

 Paint or Stain the Wood

-If you want your new hot tub pad to have a finished look, you can paint or stain it to match your tub base.
+If you want your new hot tub pad to have a more finished look, you can paint or stain it to match your tub base.
 It’s not a necessity but does add a professional, customized appearance.
-One benefit to paint or stain is that the wood will have protection from the weather, on top of its already pressure-treated nature.

 Pour a New Concrete Pad